ilaiadaya/Projects/README.md

 # Ilai's latest work

-Update: My latest work is not available on github due to NDA agreements with CVMaker and Machine Learning Programs (MLP).
+Update: Some of my latest work is not available on github due to NDA agreements with CVMaker and Machine Learning Programs (MLP).

 My work follows a simple formula: data + story = powerful messages.
 In it I explore topics like psychology, art, education, teaching and social networks... through DATA SCIENCE.